BradCodeCraft/odin-inventory-application/README.md

 `/categories` - retrieves all categories

+`/categories/new` - retrieves new category form

 `/categories/:categoryId` - retrieves specific information about a category of id _categoryId_

 `/categories/:categoryId/items` - retrieves all items in the category of id _categoryId_

+`/categories/:categoryId/items/new` - retrieves new item form for the category of id _categoryId_

 `/categories/:categoryId/items/:itemId` - retrieves a item of id _itemId_ in
 the category of id _categoryId_

 ### POST requests

-`/categories` - creates a new category
+`/categories/new` - creates a new category

 `/categories/:categoryId` - updates category of id _categoryId_

-`/categories/:categoryId/items` - creates an item in the category of id _categoryId_
+`/categories/:categoryId/items/new` - creates an item in the category of id _categoryId_

 `/categories/:categoryId/items/:itemId` - updates a item of id _itemId_ in the